redbear/Duo/docs/getting_started.md

 	* Note: after using the 'screen' command, type 'reset' to clear the screen.
 	#### 5. Updating Firmware

-You can use bootloader DFU or the RBLink to update the Duo firmware.
+You can use bootloader DFU to update the Duo firmware.

 ###### DFU Mode:
 * Follow this [DFU Installation Guide](dfu.md) to install the 'dfu-util' tool.